If you need help accessing our website, call 855-698-9991

 Combination Medications

-Doctors commonly prescribe combinations of medications to treat obesity.
-For instance, Qsymia® combines the anorectic medication phentermine with the antiseizure medication topiramate, which enhances phentermine’s appetite-suppressing effect.
+Clinicians commonly prescribe combinations of medications to treat obesity.
+For instance, Qsymia combines the anorectic medication phentermine with the antiseizure medication topiramate, which enhances phentermine’s appetite-suppressing effect.
 Side effects of this medication, which is taken by mouth, may include mood changes and insomnia.
 Women who are pregnant should not use this medication because it can cause birth defects.

-A newer medication, Contrave®, combines the antidepressant bupropion with naltrexone, a medication used to treat substance abuse.
+Another medication, Contrave, combines the antidepressant bupropion with naltrexone, a medication used to treat substance abuse.
 This medication can cause mild nausea and fatigue.

 Lipase Inhibitors

-Our doctors may recommend lipase inhibitors occasionally for people who are unable to avoid consuming foods that are high in fat.
+Our providers occasionally recommend lipase inhibitors for people who are unable to avoid consuming foods that are high in fat.
 Side effects may include oily stools, diarrhea, bloating, and abdominal pain.

 Our Research and Education in Obesity